 It can be confusing when your score seems high but you still get denied for a new line of credit.
 Chances are you're not looking at the same score as your bank or finance company.
 Subscribers don’t work with every credit reporting agency, so the information included in one report might be slightly different from that in another.

-View each of your reports annually to ensure all the information is accurate.
+Check your credit scores and reports from each bureau annually to ensure all the information is accurate.
 By law, you're entitled to one free annual credit report.
 You should also use a credit monitoring service year-round.
 TransUnion offers some of the latest and most innovative credit monitoring services, like Identity Lock and Instant Alerts.
 These services will help you spot inaccuracies, potential fraud and other blemishes that could lead to higher interest rates.

 Understanding Your Credit ProfileDetermining your score is more complicated than just weighing the different aspects of your credit history.
 The credit scoring process involves comparing your information to other borrowers that are similar to you.
 This process takes a tremendous amount of information into consideration, and the result is your three-digit credit score number.